An introduction to the categorical p-adic Langlands program: Taylor--Wiles patching as a motivation for categorical p -adic local Langlands

 As we will discuss further below below, the Banach space representations occurring in the $p$-adic local Langlands correspondence for~$\GL_2(\Qp)$ are ultimately constructed by passage to the limit of constructions modulo~$p^n$ (and then by inverting~$p$), and in particular they naturally fit into the ``Banach'' context in these notes.

-On the other hand, an important tool for studying Banach space representations such as $\Pi(\rho)$ is to study their space of analytic vectors $\Pi(\rho)^{\rm an}$ (in the sense of \cite[7.]{MR1990669}), which are locally analytic representations of ${\rm GL}_2(\Q_p)$.
+On the other hand, an important tool for studying Banach space representations such as $\Pi(\rho)$ is to study their space of analytic vectors $\Pi(\rho)^{\rm an}$ (in the sense of \cite[\S7]{MR1990669}), which are locally analytic representations of ${\rm GL}_2(\Q_p)$.
 This goes in the opposite direction to the consideration of mod $p^n$ representations, since $\Pi(\rho)^{\rm an}$ forgets about the Banach space (and hence $p$-adic integral) structure on~$\Pi(\rho)$.
 On the other hand, Colmez's construction shows that the locally analytic representation $\Pi(\rho)^{\rm an}$ can be constructed directly from the rigid analytic $(\varphi,\Gamma)$-module $D_{\rm rig}(\rho)$ over the Robba ring $\mathcal{R}$ associated to~$\rho$, so that it still makes sense to study the $p$-adic local Langlands correspondence in this context.
-Motivated by this observation Colmez \cite{MR3522263} extended the $p$-adic local Langlands correspondence for ${\rm GL}_2(\Q_p)$ to the set up of (possibly non-\'etale) rank two $(\varphi,\Gamma)$-modules over the Robba ring and locally analytic representations of ${\rm GL}_2(\Q_p)$.
-This naturally fits into the ``analytic'' context of these notes.
+Motivated by this observation Colmez \cite{MR3522263} extended the $p$-adic local Langlands correspondence for ${\rm GL}_2(\Q_p)$ to the setup of (possibly non-\'etale) rank two $(\varphi,\Gamma)$-modules over the Robba ring and locally analytic representations of ${\rm GL}_2(\Q_p)$.
+This naturally fits into the ``analytic'' context in these notes.

 We point out that usually $p$-adic Hodge-theoretic properties of the representation $\rho$ are not so easy to read off from the associated $(\varphi,\Gamma)$-module $D(\rho)$, but it is much easier to read them off from the rigid analytic variant $D_{\rm rig}(\rho)$.
 Hence Hodge-theoretic information, e.g.~the Hodge filtration on $D_{\rm dR}(\rho)$ (assuming that $\rho$ is de Rham) should be connected to properties of the locally analytic representation $\Pi(\rho)^{\rm an}$ (and it should not be easy to understand this directly in terms of the Banach space representation $\Pi(\rho)$).
+We now elaborate on this point.